ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 `--find-cover` / `--no-find-cover`

 Force automatic missing-cover lookup on or off for this run.
+The built-in default is **off**.
+A usable local `cover.*`, `folder.*`, or exact same-basename image for an unnumbered/MISC track always takes priority: it is previewed and offered for embedding without a network lookup.
-The built-in default is **off**. `--find-cover` explicitly resolves release artwork for audio that lacks an embedded Front cover.
+`--find-cover` resolves release artwork only when the audio lacks both an embedded Front cover and a usable local Front sidecar.
 The workflow uses an exact tagged MusicBrainz release ID first, then searches Bandcamp alongside conservative MusicBrainz release matches, and finally Discogs when `DISCOGS_TOKEN` is set.
 Strong Bandcamp matches use the original-resolution release image from